Getting Started with Thought Leader Ads on LinkedIn

 Step #3: Select your audience

-Step #4: Choose the ad format — Thought Leader Ads are always single image ads
+Step #4: Choose the ad format — Thought Leader Ads are always single-image ads or video ads

 Step #5: Select your budget, schedule, and bidding strategy